knightx12/admin-dashboard/README.md

 # admin-dashboard
-A Admin Dashboard based on Gentelella
+An Admin Dashboard based on Gentelella